PaulMarechal/PortFolio/readme.md

 Scene made with Blender (from scratch ).
 Addition of many elements in Three.js :
-- camera
+- Camera
-- clouds
+- Clouds
-- background
+- Background
-- fireflies
+- Fireflies
-- black screen (images)
+- Black screen (images)
-- computer screen video
+- Computer screen video
 - Fox (possible to move it with the arrows on the keyboard)
-- geometric shapes in motion
+- Geometric shapes in motion
+- Show projets with buttons controls (VR + three) - Three-mesh-ui
+- Displays information about the scene in VR when looking at the different locations

 VR :
-modification of the scene to a 'human' size, addition of text panels visible only in VR
+- Modification of the scene to a 'human' size, addition of text panels visible only in VR.
+- Displays information about the scene in VR when looking at the different locations.
+- Show projets with buttons controls (VR + three) - Three-mesh-ui

 ...
 And many others to come